Muhammad-H-Bakr/CS417_Neural_2025/README.md

 - Utilization of Numpy; Numerical Python.
 [Sec2]
 - Understanding perceptrons, and working on their implementation for single and multilayer networks.
 [Sec3/Sec4]
 - Training a Single Layer Preceptron using Delta rule.
 [Sec5]
-- Utilization of Matplot to plot using preceptrons.
+- Utilization of Matplotlib to plot using preceptrons.
 [Sec5]
-- (Stay Tuned for more).
+- Learning about different activation functions (sigmoid/tanh...) and error functions (MSE/...)
+[Sec6]
+- Learning Backpropagation to train a multilayer network [Sec6]

 **Reference Repo**
 <https://github.com/mesmatmm/CS417_Fall2025>